sekyondaMeta/helion/docs/deployment_autotuning.md

 A key detail here is controlling the specialization key, which determines when to re-benchmark.
 Options include:

+- **Default (`static_shapes=True`):** Helion shape-specializes on the exact shape/stride signature, rerunning the selection whenever those shapes differ.
+This delivers the best per-shape performance but requires all calls to match the example shapes exactly.

-- **Default (dynamic shapes):** we reuse the timing result as long as tensor dtypes and device types stay constant.
+- **`static_shapes=False`:** switch to bucketed dynamic shapes.
+Helion reuses results as long as tensor dtypes and device types stay constant.
   Shape changes only trigger a re-selection when a dimension size crosses the buckets `{0, 1, ≥2}`.

-- **`static_shapes=True`:** add this setting to the decorator to specialize on the exact shape/stride signature, rerunning the selection whenever those shapes differ.
+Use this when you need one compiled kernel to handle many input sizes.

 - **Custom keys:** pass `key=` to group calls however you like.
 This custom key is in addition to the above.